 Trees and Forests Are you a tree person or a forest person?
 Now I know you live in neither, but dwell in an apartment or (if you’re lucky) a house.
 But what I mean is, that some of us are naturally inclined to focus on the details (or, ‘trees’) of life, while others focus on Read more

-Book Review: Unlocking the Secret of the Erev Rav (by B. R. Levy) The Erev Rav (the mysterious ‘mixed multitude’ of Egyptians who joined the Jewish people upon their liberation from Pharaoh’s Egypt) has long struck me as one of the deepest and most fascinating topics in Jewish/Kabalistic thought.
+The Erev Rav (the mysterious ‘mixed multitude’ of Egyptians who joined the Jewish people upon their liberation from Pharaoh’s Egypt) has long struck me as one of the deepest and most fascinating topics in Jewish/Kabalistic thought.
 Now, after reading B.R.
-Levy’s comprehensive Read more
+Levy’s comprehensive yet user-friendly exposition of the subject, I realize that it is (at least Read more

 Bottom’s up I recently had a very disturbing conversation.
 A Rav I know and with whom I’ve worked on a number of kiruv initiatives over the years was setting out for one of his frequent trips to the US in his valiant and seemingly indefatigable quest to reach Jewish hearts.
 “I’m wondering if it’s time Read more

 For many a baal teshuvah, one of the biggest tests is to give up being ‘cool’.
 I guess before you can give something up, you have to know what it is, right?
 So what is ‘cool’?
 Not an easy term to define; but I’ll take a stab at it.
 Cool includes a certain irony, a Read more